EQI MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns the investment portfolio for a connection, listing specific asset types (FIIs, stocks, ETFs, fixed income, etc.) and even describes the error fallback.
-This distinguishes it from siblings like openfinance_list_accounts, openfinance_list_transactions, and openfinance_list_investment_transactions by focusing on the portfolio overview rather than accounts, transactions, or individual investment transactions.
+The description clearly states it returns investment portfolio for a connection, listing specific types (FIIs, stocks, ETFs, etc.) and fields.
+It distinguishes from sibling tools like openfinance_list_investment_transactions by focusing on portfolio summary.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.